Wang Xinyu: 2024: WTA 1000 singles & doubles semifinals, Olympic silver medal in mixed doubles

-2025: First WTA Tour singles final
+2025: WTA Tour singles final

-Partnering Zheng Saisai, Wang reached the doubles final at the Singapore Open, losing to second seeds Desirae Krawczyk and Giuliana Olmos.
+Partnering with Zheng Saisai, Wang reached the doubles final at the Singapore Open, losing to second seeds Desirae Krawczyk and Giuliana Olmos.

-At the Berlin Open, she qualified for the main draw and defeated Daria Kasatkina, second seed Coco Gauff, eighth seed Paula Badosa and Liudmila Samsonova to make it through to her first WTA Tour singles final.
+At the Berlin Ladies Open, she qualified for the main draw and defeated Daria Kasatkina, second seed Coco Gauff, eighth seed Paula Badosa and Liudmila Samsonova to make it through to her first WTA Tour singles final.
 She lost the championship match to Markéta Vondroušová in three sets.

 Seeded second at the Tennis in Cleveland, Wang overcame Suzan Lamens, qualifier Talia Gibson and Viktorija Golubic to reach the semifinals, at which point she lost to Ann Li.

+2026: Major fourth round, top 30

+Wang started her 2026 season at the ASB Classic in Auckland where, seeded seventh, she defeated Caty McNally, Renata Zarazúa, Francesca Jones and Alexandra Eala to make it into her second WTA Tour singles final.
+She lost the championship match to top seed Elina Svitolina in straight sets.

+At the Australian Open, wins over qualifier Anhelina Kalinina, 24th seed Jeļena Ostapenko and 13th seed Linda Nosková saw her reach the second week of a Grand Slam tournament for the first time, at which point her run was ended by fourth seed Amanda Anisimova.

+In February at the Transylvania Open, she teamed up again with Zheng Saisai to make it through to the doubles final, losing to Kamilla Rakhimova and Sara Sorribes Tormo.

+At the French Open, she defeated Lilli Tagger in the first round before losing to Tamara Korpatsch in an emotionally heated three-set match.
+Wang received a code violation for walking to her opponent's side of the court while Korpatsch received a violation for celebrating too early.
+She refused to shake hands with Wang in the end after the latter reiterated her disapproval at net of Korpatsch allegedly pointing out a wrong ball mark to the umpire.